20 Family-Friendly Pumpkin Patches in New Jersey

-This year, skip the grocery store pumpkins and go pumpkin picking at a family-friendly New Jersey farm, where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and even the season's other favorite fruit: apples.
+This year, skip the grocery store pumpkins and go pumpkin picking at a family-friendly New Jersey pumpkin patch, where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and plenty of ripe, juicy apples.

 Closer to the New York border?
 Check out these Westchester and Hudson Valley pumpkin patches.
 If you're in South Jersey or headed for a Bucks County getaway this fall, our Philadelphia site has the scoop on Pennsylvania pumpkin patches.

 Sign up for our FREE newsletters to get the latest fall coverage and more delivered right to your inbox.

 Family-Friendly Pumpkin Patches in North Jersey